vikingeducation/assignment_search/README.md

 5) What is the difference between a tree and a graph?
      - a tree is similar to a graph with hierarchy, parents and child, a graph is more unordered.

+Pseudocode :

+search tree DFS :
+ - start with the root node, add to the stack

+ - repeat the process until find the value or no more nodes to check

+		 - pop the stack and compare with the value
+		 - return the value if match, otherwise, add current_node.children to 	the stack

+ (using a stack makes sure that we are traversing an entire branch before checking an other one)

+search tree BFS :
+ - start with the root node, add to the queue

+ - repeat the process until find the value or no more nodes to check

+		 - take the first queue value, and compare with the value we are looking for
+		 - return the value if match, otherwise, add current_node.children to 	the queue

+(using a queue makes sure that we are checking all the same level children of one node before going one level deeper)

+searching a graph (Adjacency List) using DFS :
+ - start with the first value node, add to the stack
+ - skip the node if mark as visited
+ - compare the node with the value we are looking for
+ - return if match
+ - otherwise mark as visited
+ - call the DFS function on each neighbors

+searching a graph (Adjacency List) using BFS :
+ - add the first vertex to the queue
+ - set the first vertex depth to 0

+ Repeat until the queue is empty :
+ 	 - pop the front value of the queue, set as current_node
+	 - compare the current node with the value we are looking for
+	 - if match, return the value
+	 - else, set the depth of current_vertex equal to depth
+	 - add each neighbors to the queue if they don't have depth
+	 - up the depth + 1
+	 - repeat until find the match, or no more vertices to check